Mxas/EX-DevOps-Course/Task03/README.md

 Task 3.
-Using AWS Ec2 instance for playing with docker
+Using AWS Ec2 instance for playing with docker.

 # Terraform commands